 Note: This course replaces the Graduate Certificate of Higher Education Learning and Teaching (E575) from Trimester 1 2020.

 Additional course information

-- at least three years of relevant work experience (or part-time equivalent)
+- at least two years’ relevant work experience (or part-time equivalent)

 Fees and scholarships